 These findings suggest that the booster offers very high levels of protection against symptomatic disease, at least in the short-term.
 Given the recent deployment of the booster programme in the UK, further follow-up is needed to understand how protection changes over time against both mild and severe disease.
 The slightly lower relative VE estimates of the booster in individuals with BNT162b2 as a primary course compared to the ChAdOx1-S in the primary analysis is likely due to the different baseline with higher VE after 2 doses of BNT162b2 as compared to ChAdOx1-S (8).
 When using unvaccinated controls, there was little difference in observed vaccine effectiveness of the booster dose with either primary course.
 We also observed a peak in testing at day 1 after the booster dose which is likely to be reactogenicity effects so shortly after the vaccine, as has been reported previously (12).

 Comparison with existing literature.
 In Israel a booster programme began in July 2021.
 Bar-On et al reported an adjusted rate ratios of 11.3 (10.4-12.3) against confirmed infection in booster dose recipients compared to those who received only 2 doses (equivalent to relative vaccine effectiveness of 91.2%) (13).
 This is slightly higher than the relative vaccine effectiveness that we report, which could reflect lower 2 dose vaccine effectiveness in the comparison group in Israel where a greater degree of waning has previously been reported.
-(9, 14, 15)Even greater protection has been reported in Israel against severe disease.(16)(13)
+(9, 14, 15).
+Even greater protection has been reported in Israel against severe disease.(16)(13)

 Limitations